pavazmo/api-countries/README.md

-# online_payment
+# country_api

-This is a code repository for a test online payments.
+This is a code repository for a geo-country api .

 ## Setup